Criminal Convictions Will Affect Gun Rights

 Defense Of Your Firearm Rights

-Lawyer Jeffrey Kippa can fight to preserve your firearm purchase rights or overturn a court decision to deny you a firearm.
-He will litigate your case to the fullest extent that benefits you — or work toward sealing or expunging records.
+Lawyer Jeffrey Kippa and team can fight to preserve your firearm purchase rights or overturn a court decision to deny you a firearm.
+They will litigate your case to the fullest extent that benefits you — or work toward sealing or expunging records.